Let There Be Love (Christina Aguilera song): Critical reception

-Slant Magazine's Sal Cinquemani thought that "Let There Be Love" would have been a better lead single choice than "Your Body", as she felt it would have ensured Aguilera a greater comeback.
+Slant Magazines Sal Cinquemani thought that "Let There Be Love" would have been a better lead single choice than "Your Body", as she felt it would have ensured Aguilera a greater comeback.
 Cinquemani described the song as "a virtual hybrid of recent club bangers by Rihanna, Britney, Katy, and Ke$ha."
 Robert Copsey for Digital Spy thought that the song's weakness is also its strength, describing it as "a massive clubby raveathon that is ultimately throwaway, but in the best possible way."
 Annie Zaleski for The A.V.
 Club criticized the song as "faceless Top 40 EDM."
 Melissa Maerz of Entertainment Weekly found the "bouncy peace-flag-waver" lyrics of the song contradictory and difficult to comprehend because of "a bonus track called 'Shut Up' that invites the haters to 'suck my [dick].
 In 2020, Idolator ranked "Let There Be Love" at number fifteen on its list of Aguilera's forty best songs, calling it an "electro-pop masterpiece".
 Christopher Rosa from The Celebrity Cafe placed it at number five on the list of Aguilera's ten best songs ever, calling it "euphoric" and a "pure pop genius".